-The radiobiology group pursues basic radiobiology research and provides user and beamline experimental support at the NASA Space Radiation Laboratory (NSRL) and the Tandem Van de Graaff.
-These facilities are some of the few in the world that can simulate the harsh cosmic and solar radiation environment found in space, as well as exploring promising new avenues for cancer and disease treatments.
+The Biology Department provides experimental, logistical and technical support at the NASA Space Radiation Laboratory and the Tandem Van de Graaff accelerator?.
+These facilities are among the few in the world that can simulate the harsh cosmic and solar radiation environment found in space using energetic particle beams.
+Studying how these particles interact with cells, DNA, and shielding materials will help scientists characterize the risks future astronauts may face on long term space missions, and design and test protective strategies.
+These facilities also give scientists a way to explore promising new avenues for cancer and disease treatments.

-The Biosciences Department is part of the Environmental, Biological, and Computational Sciences Directorate at Brookhaven National Laboratory.
+The Biology Department is part of the Environment, Biology, Nuclear Science & Nonproliferation Directorate at Brookhaven National Laboratory.